Freyien/Quote-of-the-day/README.md

  ### Quote of the day:
  - Request to `https://quotes.rest/`
     - `IMPORTANT`: The account free only support 10 request per hour.
-    - After 10 requests the app shows Toast error
+    - After 10 requests the app shows the message "Ha ocurrido un error"
-    - The phrase/quote change by day
+    - The phrase/quote change by day not by request
 - Background image
     - From request response if exists
     - else shows an default image